-To achieve gender equity and end gender-based violence in British Columbia and beyond through community-based and intersectional learning and knowledge sharing.
+To end gender-based violence and to achieve gender equity in British Columbia, and beyond, through community-based, intersectional learning and knowledge sharing.

 The Gender Equity Learning and Knowledge Exchange is driven by the guidance of a Provincial Advisory Group comprised of leaders from various organizations in British Columbia with regional and provincial interest in addressing gender inequities and ending gender-based violence.